monicaccmartins/MIQR-CC-Dataset/training/README.md

 - Fixed splits are included in `training/dataset/` (no need to re-run `split_dataset.ipynb` unless you want a different split).
 - Check each notebook for hyperparameters and random-seed usage.

-## TODO / Placeholders

-- Add citation/DOI for the dataset and the article when available.

-## Contact

-Open an issue for questions or requests.